 Even after you activate this option, check for updates will still not download the latest technical preview update.

-If you think you can set an old date on your SCCM server and download the updates, it simply doesn’t work.
-That’s because the Windows automatically resets the date change that you did.
+If you believe you can set an old date on your SCCM server and download the TP updates, you are mistaken.
+This is because Windows automatically resets the date change you made.
+To conclude, setting an older date on expired TP lab doesn’t solve your problem.

 Rebuild SCCM Technical Preview Lab

-After all the attempts, I could see reinstalling the SCCM technical preview was the only option remaining.
+After all the attempts, reinstalling the SCCM technical preview was the only solution to get it working.
 This wasn’t easy because you had to uninstall the ConfigMgr first and install it from scratch.

 When you install technical preview in your lab, always download the latest baseline build.
 This will save your time and avoid multiple upgrades.